-If you're looking for an impeller model, the LG WT7800CW is one to consider.
-At $1,099 in white and $1,199 in graphite steel, it is priced well above many entry-level machines but has the feature package to back it up.
+If you're looking for an impeller model, the LG WT7150CW is one to consider.
+At $949 in white, it is priced well above many entry-level machines but has the feature package to back it up.
 It is Energy Star rated and features an extra-large tub.
-It also features a one-year parts and labor warranty, a 10-year warranty on the direct drive motor and a Lifetime Drum Warranty.
-Plus you get LG's Steam Technology to help prevent wrinkles and even sanitize fabrics!
-The Allergiene cycle is another great feature that uses high heat to destroy potential allergens like dust mites.
+It also features a one-year parts and labor warranty, a 10-year warranty on the direct drive motor and a 3-year Drum Warranty.

-Other cycles include Waterproof (for waterproof or water-resistant items like raincoats and mattress covers), Speed Wash, and Sanitary.
-Options include Soak, ColdWash, StainCare, and Water Plus.
+Other cycles include Waterproof (for waterproof or water-resistant items like raincoats and mattress covers), Speed Wash, and Heavy Duty.
+Options include Soak, ColdWash, Rinse+Spin, and Water Plus.
 Like many new energy efficient washers, you can choose the wash temperatures, but all rinses use cold water.
-With 12 wash cycles and 14 options, you can customize the wash to your needs.
+With 8 wash programs and 9 options, you can customize the wash to your needs.